 Through a screening process we built on meaningful and thoroughly analyzed data—including skills testing and engineer-conducted interviews—we provide a pool of screened, qualified candidates.
 At the same time, we put just as much effort into understanding your organization's needs and capturing as many relevant data points as possible.
 This two-way data capture and analysis enables us to match engineers to your company via machine learning that is predictive of success.

 Even better, we don't limit this process to candidates who are actively seeking a new job.
-With Triplebyte Premium, we incorporated passive candidates into the marketplace—those who aren't actively looking to make a switch but who are open to new opportunities.
+In Triplebyte, we incorporated passive candidates into the marketplace—those who aren't actively looking to make a switch but who are open to new opportunities.
 This provides employers with a much larger pool of qualified candidates who might be the perfect fit.